About the Authors: EL Education

 Having crystallized their award-winning approach within their network of 4,000 teachers and 50,000 students, EL Education brings verified approaches to the work of elevating K–12 education nationally.
 In their network of 150 schools, EL Education challenges and empowers teachers and students, achieving a unique combination of rigor and joy in learning.

 Just since 2013, seventeen EL Education teachers and leaders have been honored as the best in their craft at the local, state, or national level.
 Most recently, Sydney Chaffee, a ninth grade humanities teacher at EL Education-credentialed Codman Academy Charter Public School, was honored as the 2017 National Teacher of the Year.
 Chaffee helped design EL Education’s curriculum, an example of how the team’s excellence contributes to the organization’s work.

 Third-party research has shown EL Education’s ability to improve student outcomes: For example, a study by leading research organization Mathematica Policy Research found that students in EL Education schools gained an extra seven months of learning growth in reading after three years.
-In addition, its curriculum has received the highest marks by independent review organization EdReports.org.
+In addition, its curriculum is top-rated by independent review organization EdReports.org.

 EL Education initially created the groundbreaking ELA curriculum (grades 3‒8) for New York State’s EngageNY, to unprecedented national response: the materials have been downloaded more than 8 million times.

 No other curriculum developer brings such pillars of expertise to the work of authoring excellent instructional materials.
 As users of the materials in their own schools, the EL Education team is doubly motivated to create content that engages and inspires students while driving deeper learning.